arygoel42/Game-hub/README.md

 About:
-basic Game-hub application inspired from Mosh Hamedani courses on React Allows users to browse and search games and view each game in detail Users can filter games based on Genre, platform, and sort features
+Game-hub application inspired from Mosh Hamedani courses on React Allows users to browse and search games and view each game in detail Users can filter games based on Genre, platform, and sort features